johnangrs/johnangrs.github.io/README.md

 The AIAP Startup Program is a track within the AIAP program that encourages and supports apprentices in developing an AI-related minimum viable product (MVP) during AIAP in order to spin-off a company and to secure seed investment.

-This site is currently acting as a staging area for AIAP Startup Program content.
-Please note that content may move, disappear or change without prior notice as it moves from staging to production.
+This site is currently acting as a living document for AIAP Startup Program content.
+Please note that content may move, disappear or change without prior notice.

 Please feel free to contact me at john.ang@aisingapore.org for any questions, thoughts or comments.